 - Promote Interaction

-Touch screens, 3D Movies, video games… Entertainment today is more interactive than ever.
+Touch screens, AI, 3D, video games… Entertainment today is more interactive than ever.
 Moving from a world of interaction to watching someone click through a demo for thirty minutes or more can be excruciating.
-Break up this non-stop firehose of information by planning ways to include your audience in your demo.
+Break up this firehose of information by planning ways to include your audience in your demo.
 Use a real-time poll.
-Let the customer determine the topics (see tips on non-linear presenting here) or hand over control to an audience member.
+Let the customer determine the topics or hand over control to an audience member.
 The more you get your audience involved, the more memorable the experience.

 - Use a Prop